monisha98reddy/monisha98reddy/README.md

 ### Hi there 👋

-- 🔭 I’m currently pursuing my masters in Data Science and Machine Learning from PES UNIVERSITY ,Bangalore
+- 🔭 I’m currentlymy masters in Data Science and Machine Learning from PES UNIVERSITY ,Bangalore
 - 🌱 Actively looking for internships in the field of Data Science and Machine Learning
 - 💬 Reach me at monisha81reddy@gmail.com

-## SKILLS 🛠️
+## SKILLS  ⚙️
 #### DATA ANALYSIS
 #### DATA VISUALIZATION
 #### MACHINE LEARNING